 Current Bid Credit Incentive Programs:

-There are nearly 40 construction contractors and subcontractors who hold active Illinois Tollway bid credit certificates.
-More than 400 ECP workers have been hired and employed – most of whom have gained union status – and have earned more than $19 million in wages since the program began in 2007.
+There are more than 40 construction contractors and subcontractors who hold active Illinois Tollway bid credit certificates.
+Nearly 500 ECP workers have been hired and employed – most of whom have gained union status – and have earned more than $26 million in wages since the program began in 2007.

 Marketing Edge for Subcontractors

 Prime contractors have an additional incentive for teaming with subcontractors that participate in incentive programs: subcontractor-earned bid credits can be added to a prime contractor's bid in order to increase the chances of the team winning a contract as the low bidder.***

 *** For subcontractor bid credits to be considered toward a bid, the submission must also include prime contractor bid credits.
 Bid credits submitted by subcontractors alone cannot be used and will not be considered.